 Instructions

-Preheat oven to 400 degrees F.
+- Preheat oven to 400° F.

-When artichokes are done, baste with the lemon water in the bottom of the dish.
+When meat is just turning brown, add in the pine nuts and cook for 1-2 minutes then take off the stove. - When artichokes are done, baste with the lemon water from the bottom of the dish.
 Then stuff the middle with the meat mixture.
-Bake for 10 minutes.
+Place in the oven and bake for 10 minutes.
+Take out and let cool for a few minutes.

-Patti
+Patti says

 I haven’t had a whole artichoke since I was a kid.
 You’ve made me want to try making them myself.
 Thanks!

-Denise
+Denise says

 Oh they are so good Patti.
 I had to actually put them down in the store today because I’ve been eating this too much.

-Rick
+Rick says

 This dish is as-advertised.
 Everything Denise makes with her grandma’s mixture of ground beef, onions, pine nuts and spices is great.
 And eating the artichokes is lots of fun as well as a lot of work which no doubt burns more calories than it adds.